Charles Francis Adams Sr.: Congressman and diplomat

 His main success as a diplomat was in keeping Britain neutral.
 He helped resolve the Trent Affair in 1861, in which an American naval officer had violated British rights.
 With the Union blockade of Confederate ports growing increasingly successful, little cotton now reached Europe except through Union channels.
-A strong element in Britain, including Chancellor of the Exchequer William Gladstone, wanted to intervene to help the Confederacy.
+A strong element in Britain, including Chancellor of the Exchequer William Ewart Gladstone, wanted to intervene to help the Confederacy.
 Adams warned doing so would mean war with the United States, as well as the cutting off of American food exports, which constituted about a fourth of the British food supply.
 The American Navy, increasingly strong, would try to sink British shipping.